fwanjohi/voltus-interview-server/README.md

 #### Methods (REST API)
 ```
-GET /customer?cid=abc
+GET /customer/:id
 ```
--	Returns a customer by id= 'abc',
+-	Returns a customer by

 ```
 GET /config (This is only for internal use to use with external tools like Post Man)